SCOREC/meshFields/docs/addingShapeFunctionsForOmegah.md

 meshFields canonical ordering.
 The **node mapping struct** (Step 2) bridges the two conventions.

+The meshFields canonical parametric coordinates and node ordering for linear and quadratic triangles and tetrahedrons follows:
+Zienkiewicz, Taylor, and Zhu,
+*The Finite Element Method: Its Basis and Fundamentals*, 2013.

 For simplex elements the parametric coordinates are reduced barycentric coordinates.
 The redundant coordinate \f$L_0 = 1 - \sum \xi_i\f$ is
 omitted: